CollectionBuilder/cb-docs/docs/metadata/compound-objects.md

 ### multiple

-A `multiple` is image based, and is best used for items such as postcards or multi-view records of a 3-dimensional object.
+A `multiple` is image-based, and is best used for items such as postcards or multi-view records of a 3-dimensional object.

 - Parent items with the display_template value of `multiple` will generate an Item page featuring the child items displayed as larger images.
 The children *do not* have child object pages / modals.
 Instead, clicking the child images will open a zoomable spotlight gallery of the images.
 - `multiple` Examples: